thmsacar/c-playground/README.md

 # 1. To compile and run the spinning cube
 make run_cube

-# 2. To compile and run the starfield space simulation
+# 2. To compile and run the starfield
 make run_starfield

 # 3. To compile everything at once